 Overland Elementary School does assist in the transition of students from early childhood programs to elementary school programs.
 Once a year schools participate in an event at Head Start in which parents can come and learn school district procedures for entering Kindergarten.
 During these events, district elementary schools; are represented by the building administrator and kindergarten staff.
 Parents learn about all of the information families will need to know in order to support students to be successful.
 Overland Elementary and the district also participates in meetings with the Child Development Center to ensure that we are ready to accommodate any IEP services and or student needs that will need to be addressed.
-In August before school starts, Overland Elementary hosts a Kindergarten roundup in which all incoming students are invited to come to the school and meet the Kindergarten teachers and school counselor.
+Last year the CDC hosted an event similar to Head Start with all area schools attending and sharing information.
+In August before school starts, Overland Elementary hosts a Kindergarten roundup in which all incoming students are invited to come to the school and meet the Kindergarten teachers, school nurse and school counselor.
 Overland Elementary looks at the whole child during this event with academic screeners being the focus and vision and hearing screenings taking place as well as behavioral/social skills being observed.
 This helps us identify strengths and weaknesses and balance classrooms to meet needs.